sethuvicky/growth99/README.md

 The counter updates based on the notifications stored in local storage.
 Notification Panel:

-A side panel that slides out when the notification icon is clicked, listing all notifications in descending order.
+A side panel slides out when the notification icon is clicked, listing all notifications in descending order.
-Notifications are visually distinct if unread (e.g., bold font or different background color).
+Unread notifications have a grey background.
+Read notifications have a white background and include a "mark as unread" text.
 The panel includes a close button to hide the panel.

 Modal Pop-up:

-Clicking on a notification opens a modal window with the full content of the notification.
+Clicking on a notification opens a modal window displaying the full content of the notification.
-Notifications are marked as read when opened, and the color updates accordingly in the notification panel.
+Notifications are marked as read when opened, with corresponding color updates in the notification panel.
 Notification Management:

 Functionality to mark notifications as read/unread.
-Notifications can be deleted (bonus feature) directly from the panel.

 Sidebar:

 A collapsible sidebar with menu items like Dashboard, Reports, Settings, and Logout.
-The sidebar collapses into a hamburger menu on smaller screens.

 Responsiveness:

 The design automatically adapts to different screen sizes (desktop, tablet, mobile).
 The sidebar can be manually toggled on larger screens.
 Project Structure
-All the HTML, CSS, and JavaScript code is contained within a single index.html file for simplicity.
+All HTML, CSS, and JavaScript code is contained within a single index.html file for simplicity.
 The project uses embedded CSS within the <head> section and JavaScript within <script> tags at the bottom of the file.

 Technologies Used
 HTML5: For the structure of the webpage.
 CSS3: For styling and layout.
-JavaScript (or jQuery): For dynamic interactivity and DOM manipulation.
+JavaScript: For dynamic interactivity and DOM manipulation.
 Bootstrap 4/5: For responsive grid structure and basic styling.
 Font Awesome: For icons used in the sidebar and notifications.
 Setup Instructions